arismink/herbiview/README.md

 ### Getting Started:

-1. From the root directory of the project, run the command:
+1. From the root directory of the project, run the command below.
+This will install all the required dependencies for the front-end and the back-end.
 ```
 npm run heroku:postbuild
 ```
-This will install all the required dependencies for the front-end and the back-end.

 2. Set up the database by creating a database in Postgres named Herbiview.
 Populate the tables by navigating to `src/db/schema` and run `00.sql` which will create the tables and seed it.